-Functions of the Committee

-Number of Meetings in

-- Meets at the call of the Chief Executive Officer or Chairman of the Board - Meets when the timing of certain actions makes it appropriate to convene the committee rather than the entire Board of Directors - May carry out all functions and powers of our Board of Directors subject to certain exceptions under applicable law - Advises senior management regarding actions contemplated by the Company whenever it is not convenient or appropriate to convene the entire Board of Directors
+Name of Committee and Members Functions of the Committee Meetings in 2013 EXECUTIVE: • Meets at the call of the Chief Executive Officer or Chairman of the Board 0 James W. Bradford, Chair Sandra B. Cochran Richard J. Dobkin William W. McCarten Martha M. Mitchell Coleman H. Peterson • Meets when the timing of certain actions makes it appropriate to convene the committee rather than the entire Board of Directors May carry out all functions and powers of our Board of Directors subject to certain exceptions under applicable law Advises senior management regarding actions contemplated by the Company whenever it is not convenient or appropriate to convene the entire Board of Directors